-- Medieval period - 4.1.2 From the earliest documented times, the people of Alston and Alston Moor were farming (livestock on the hills and arable crops in the valleys), producing cloth and mining.
+- 4.1.2 From the earliest documented times, the people of Alston and Alston Moor were farming (livestock on the hills and arable crops in the valleys), producing cloth and mining.
 By the mid-12th century, Alston Moor was being mined extensively for minerals, particularly lead and silver.
-The minerals extracted from the region supplied the building of royal palaces such as Windsor, and the silver was harnessed by the Royal Mint at Carlisle but supplies soon diminished. - 4.1.3 It is thought that the medieval town was concentrated around the footprint of the existing market and the Parish church, extending to the Butts - the land used for archery butts - and parts of Front Street.
+The minerals extracted from the region supplied the building of royal palaces such as Windsor, and the silver was harnessed by the Royal Mint at Carlisle but supplies soon diminished. - 4.1.3 It is thought that the medieval town was concentrated around the footprint of the existing market and the Parish church, extending to the Butts the land used for archery butts and parts of Front Street.
 However, no built fabric of the period has been identified.
 From historic documents, we know that there was a St Augustine Church, part of the Hexham Priory from the 12th century, on the site of the current church, but no physical remains have been found.
-Buildings of this period would have been low in height, probably one or oneand-a-half storeys built of rubble and thatched with heather over a steeply pitched roof.
-There were also several active mills, especially for grinding corn and fulling1, as well as forges, benefitting from the stream running through the middle of the town, which provided waterpower.

-- 4.1.4 Alston was clearly a strategic place from medieval times, with nearby Randalholme, the seat of the aristocratic Veteripont (or Vipond) family from 1371, and the Old Manor at Lowbyer, later seat of the Stapletons, Hiltons and Radcliffes.
+Buildings of this period would have been low in height, probably one or one-and-a-half storeys built of rubble and thatched with heather over a steeply pitched roof.
+There were also several active mills, especially for grinding corn and fulling, as well as forges, benefitting from the stream running through the middle of the town, which provided waterpower. - 4.1.4 Alston was clearly a strategic place from medieval times, with nearby Randalholme, the seat of the aristocratic Veteripont (or Vipond) family from 1371, and the Old Manor at Lowbyer, later seat of the Stapletons, Hiltons and Radcliffes.
 They are located a few miles to the north, with the surviving buildings of 17th century and 18th century date and Grade II Listed.
 To the west of the town on the other side of the river Tyne there is also a medieval moated site (now scheduled monument), with evidence of a fortified house. - 4.1.5 Due to its not too distant location to the border with Scotland, Alston Moor was also in a precarious situation when cross-border relations were tense at the end of the medieval period.
-Reiving2 was common and led to the development of bastle farms, semi-fortified constructions with ground floor vaulted byres, narrow fenestration and first floor ladder access designed to protect their inhabitants and livestock from attack. - 17th century - 4.1.6 In the mid- late 17th century mining activities turned to coal and lead and the population of the area began to grow.
-The earliest recorded buildings date from this period.
-Grade II Listed Church Gaytes Cottage has the earliest date stone (1681) to be considered as the actual construction date, and corresponds with the period of 'The Great Rebuilding in Stone' that began in London reaching the north of England.
-Deeds of 1697 gave permission from the lord of the manor, Thomas Hilton, to build 'shops' on land between the Market Square and St. Augustine's, which obscured the church from view.
-These buildings still survive today, many still with a shop. - 4.1.7 We also find from this period the first examples of house-over-byre building types in the town, inspired by bastle farms.
-Unlike their rural counterparts, in
+Reiving was common and led to the development of bastle farms, semi-fortified constructions with ground floor vaulted byres, narrow fenestration and first floor ladder access designed to protect their inhabitants and livestock from attack.

-1 Fulling is a step in woollen cloth making which involves the cleansing of cloth (particularly wool) to eliminate oils, dirt, and other impurities, and to make it thicker.
-2 Carry out raids in order to plunder cattle or other goods.
+&lt;sup>1 Fulling is a step in woollen cloth making which involves the cleansing of cloth (particularly wool) to eliminate oils, dirt, and other impurities, and to make it thicker.

+&lt;sup>2 Carry out raids in order to plunder cattle or other goods.